 Read on: Switzerland

 There is so much to see and do in the UK!
 Whether you love Shakespeare, Downton Abbey, the Titanic, or iconic Scottish castles, the UK will not disappoint.
 It’s an easy flight from the U.S. or Europe, and once you’re there, it’s easy to drive yourself, take the train, or fly between the cities you want to see.

 Where to Go in the United Kingdom

 I recommend London!
 It’s such an iconic place with so much history, you will definitely want to spend at least a day, and probably two or three days here!
-Wales is on my list of places I’d love to visit, and so is Scotland.
+My recent trip to Wales was a rousing success, and so was my trip to Edinburgh with my brother!
+But the biggest surprise of all was how much I loved Belfast and all it has to offer.
 Think of experiencing the charm of the Cotswolds in jolly old England, touring the facility where the Titanic was built in Northern Ireland, hunting for the Loch Ness Monster in Scotland, or marveling at the gothic Cardiff Castle in Wales!